fonske/clack-reader-v4/README.md

 Copy correct lovelace menu yaml for the correct regen mode choosen in the dropdown menu.
 When changing the softener from upflow to downflow in the softeners menu, a different injector needs to be placed and switch over with the position of the blind plug.
 See manual of the WS PI valve.

+When delivered the Clack reader has already the correct code on the Atom S3 esp.
+If needed, there can be downloaded new firmware to the Atom.

+***
+It is important to connect the TOF sensor to the 4p grove connector near the Atom S3.
+This needs to be done, before powering the PCB, otherwise the Atom will be in a reboot loop, and no wifi hotspot will be available to connect to.

 ## Contact
 Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with M5Stack Atom s3 lite